 Breast exams should be part of your regular routine.
 Knowing what your breast feels like normally can help you identify abnormalities quickly.
-If you discovered a breast mass, Capital Women’s Care in Arlington, Virginia, offers a number of advanced screening tools, including 3D mammography and breast ultrasounds, to help you get a treatment plan in place right away.
+If you discovered a breast mass, Capital Women’s Care in the Ballston area of Arlington, Virginia, offers a number of advanced screening tools, including 3D mammography and breast ultrasounds, to help you get a treatment plan in place right away.
 If you’re concerned about a breast lump, call the office right away, or book an appointment online today.

 Regular self-breast exams are the best way to detect a breast mass.
 You should conduct the exams about three days after the last day of your period to minimize breast discomfort.